VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 SRV urls are supported in the following places:

-- In `-remoteWrite.url` command-line flags.
+- In `-remoteWrite.url` command-line flag.
 For example, if `victoria-metrics` [DNS SRV](https://en.wikipedia.org/wiki/SRV_record) record contains
   `victoria-metrics-host:8428` TCP address, then `-remoteWrite.url=http://srv+victoria-metrics/api/v1/write` is automatically resolved into
   `-remoteWrite.url=http://victoria-metrics-host:8428/api/v1/write`.
-If the DNS SRV record is resolved into multiple TCP addresses, then `vmauth` uses randomly chosen address per each connection it establishes to the remote storage.
+If the DNS SRV record is resolved into multiple TCP addresses, then `vmagent` uses randomly chosen address per each connection it establishes to the remote storage.

 - In scrape target addresses aka `__address__` label - see [these docs](https://docs.victoriametrics.com/relabeling/#how-to-modify-scrape-urls-in-targets) for details.